 In 2022 writer and performer Shane Strachan was commissioned by GHAT to create four new poetic works inspired and informed by artworks in the GHAT Art Collection, and the history and heritage of Aberdeen.

-‘Queens Cinema’ was inspired by archival research on the building’s various uses: advocated library, cinema, and night club), and the wider art deco cinema movement of the 1920’s and 30’s.
-This architecture is still evident around the city centre, with various cinema buildings being recently repurposed.
+‘Queens Cinema’ was inspired by archival research on the building’s various uses: advocated library, cinema, and nightclub), and the broader art deco cinema movement of the 1920s and ’30s.
+This architecture is still evident around the city centre, with various recently repurposed cinema buildings.